Krishna River: Bridges

-In October 2009, heavy floods occurred, isolating 350 villages and leaving millions homeless, which is believed to be first occurrence in 1000 years.
+In October 2009, heavy floods occurred, isolating 350 villages and leaving millions homeless, which is believed to be the first occurrence in 1000 years.
 The flood resulted in heavy damage to Kurnool, Mahabubnagar, Guntur, Krishna and Nalagonda Districts.
 The entire city of Kurnool was immersed in approximately 10 ft water for nearly 3 days.

-Water inflow of 1110000 cuft/s was recorded at the Prakasam Barriage, which surpassed the previous record of 1080000 cuft/s recorded in the year 1903.
-Krishna river is the second largest east flowing river of the peninsula.
-The flood waters of Krishna and Godavari rivers can be fully utilized by exporting water to other east flowing peninsular rivers up to Vaigai River in Tamil Nadu by constructing a coastal reservoir on the Bay of Bengal sea area.
+Water inflow of 1110000 cuft/s was recorded at the Prakasam Barrage, which surpassed the previous record of 1080000 cuft/s recorded in the year 1903.
+Krishna River is the second largest east-flowing river of the peninsula.
+The flood waters of Krishna and Godavari rivers can be fully utilized by exporting water to other east-flowing peninsular rivers up to the Vaigai River in Tamil Nadu by constructing a coastal reservoir on the Bay of Bengal sea area.